goonzardwork/IGISICG/README.md

 <p>

 This document provides coding convention for IGIS Data Lab Python codes.
 This style is meant to  prevent __unreadable__ codes that Python users mostly face.
 Most styles are directly implemented from PEP 8.
-This documents tackles other specific things
+This documents tackles other specific things.
+Mainly, this document is trying to say: please keep it readable and simple.

 </p>